Ahmed5attab/R-Filters/README.md

 # R-Filters
 iOS images filtration app with static cool filters and some animations.

+This Project is built using:

+XCode 9.2
+Swift 4.0

+Application Parts:

 Part 1 Implement Filter and Compare functions

 1. When a user taps a filter button, the image view will be updated with the filtered image.